shuai-huang/1Bit-CS/README.md

-# 1-bit Compressive Sensing via AMP with Built-in Parameter Estimation
+# 1-bit and Multi-bit Compressive Sensing via AMP with Parameter Estimation
 * `1-bit Compressive Sensing` (CS) tries to recover a sparse signal from quantized 1-bit measurements.
 * `1-bit CS` can be straightforwardly extended to `multi-bit CS` that tries to recover a sparse signal from quantized multi-bit measurements.
 * We propose to solve the two problems using the proposed `AMP with built-in parameter estimation` (**AMP-PE**) [1].